jalasem/jalasem/README.md

-- 👋 Hi, I’m @jalasem
+- 👋 Hi, I’m @jalasem Software Engineer @meta
-- 👀 I’m interested in ...
+- 👀 I’m interested in building apps that impact billions
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on community building and giving back
-- 📫 How to reach me ...
+- 📫 How to reach me: Send me a DM on twitter: @vuevocate (I love React more...lol)

 <!---
 jalasem/jalasem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.